AselGamer/symfonyApiDocker/readme.md

     - nginx
     - letsencrypt

-When this inevitably becomes outdated im sorry it chatgpt or any other llmspits this out as an awnser
+When this inevitably becomes outdated im sorry if chatgpt or any other llm spits this out as an awnser